Propensity score matching for estimating a marginal hazard ratio: An application

-The propensity scores were estimated using a logistic regression model with predictors: age at initiation of second-line therapy, gender, race, region, disease stage at initial diagnosis, Eastern Cooperative Oncology Group performance status score at initiation of second-line therapy, facility types of academic or community cancer center, year of index diagnosis, and days from index diagnosis to initiation of second-line therapy, see \citet{cui2018application} for details.
-To improve the overlapping in the covariate distribution for more credible matching, see \citet{yang2016propensity}, we applied \citet{crump2009dealing}'s trimming method to drop patients with extremely high or low propensity scores, the remaining sample contains 1027 patients receiving carboplatin + paclitaxel and 872 patients receiving erlotinib.
-We proceed with the data of the remaining patients in the two cohorts for comparative effectiveness analysis on the population represented after trimming.
+The propensity scores were estimated using a logistic regression model with predictors: age at the initiation of second-line therapy, gender, race, region, disease stage at initial diagnosis, Eastern Cooperative Oncology Group performance status score at initiation of second-line therapy, facility types of academic or community cancer center, year of index diagnosis, and days from index diagnosis to initiation of second-line therapy; see \citet{cui2018application} for details.

-Table \ref{tab:HR} shows estimated log hazard ratio $\hat{\beta}$, point estimates and 95\% confidence intervals for the hazard ratio of ``carboplatin + paclitaxel" to ``erlotinib" based on the unadjusted estimator $\hat{\beta}_\text{nai}$, the inverse probability weighting estimator $\hat{\beta}_\text{ipw}$, the regression estimator $\hat{\beta}_\text{reg}$ with the robust variance estimation from the standard software for constructing Wald confidence intervals.
-For the proposed inference based on propensity score matching estimator $\hat{\beta}_{\psm}$, we constructed both Wald confidence interval based on the empirical asymptotic variance estimator and bootstrap percentile confidence interval with the proposed double-resampling method.
+Table \ref{tab:HR} shows estimated log hazard ratio $\widehat{\beta}$, point estimates and 95\% confidence intervals for the hazard ratio of "carboplatin + paclitaxel" to "erlotinib" based on the unadjusted estimator $\widehat{\beta}_{\nai}$, the IPW estimator $\widehat{\beta}_{\text{ipw}}$, and matching estimator based on the full set of covariates $\widehat{\beta}_{\xm}$, with the robust variance estimation from the standard software for constructing Wald confidence intervals.
+We also include the AIPW estimator proposed by \citet{tchetgen2012parametrization} where the working outcome model is the Cox PH model based on the same set of covariates as the propensity score model and treatment indicator.
+The variance of $\widehat{\beta}_{\aipw}$ is estimated by a naive bootstrap procedure.
+For the proposed inference based on the PSM estimator $\widehat{\beta}_{\psm}$ with the number of matches $M=1$ and 5, we constructed both Wald confidence intervals based on the empirical asymptotic variance estimator and bootstrap percentile confidence intervals with the proposed double-resampling method.